Challenge

 Make an Appointment

-Provided user-friendly step-by-step guidance and large, tappable buttons make it a breeze to complete the process, especially on mobile.
+Provided clear and step-by-step booking flow with large, easily tappable buttons and simple forms, make it a breeze to complete the process, especially on mobile.

 Search for Legal Information

-Organized legal information by topic categories and presented it in a friendly Q&A format using plain language to make it more approachable for all users.
+Legal topics are organized into categories, and presented it in a friendly Q&A format with plain language, make it more approachable for all users.

 Search for Legal